Arab nationalism: Decline

 After the defeat of the Arab coalition by Israel during the 1967 Six-Day War—which the reigning Arab nationalist leader Nasser had dubbed al-Ma‘raka al-Masiriya (the battle of destiny)—the Arab nationalist movement is said to have suffered an "irreversible" slide towards "political marginality".

 From the mid-1960s onward, the movement was further weakened by factional splits and ideological infighting.
 The formerly pro-Nasser Arab Nationalist Movement, publicly abandoned Nasserism in favor of Marxism–Leninism and fell apart soon after.
-In 1966, the Arab Socialist Ba'ath Party split into rival factions based in Baghdad and Damascus, respectively.
+In 1966, the Arab Socialist Ba'ath Party split into rival factions based in Baghdad and Damascus, respectively, though both the Iraqi and Syrian parties engaged in demographic engineering against non-Arab populations.
+Most notably, the Ba'athist Arabization campaigns in northern Iraq culminated in the Anfal campaign, while the Arab Belt project in Syria involved the expulsion of Kurds from public land used as pasture, and the settlement of Arabs, in their place.

-The historian Adeed Dawisha observes the decline in popularity was, in part, due to the elimination of many of the political factors that stoked nationalist passion in the Arab world during the 1950s and early 1960s, while Fred Halliday cites the “failure of the secular state, in its economic, social, and state-building roles, as well as in foreign policies, that led to the rejection of nationalism, and associated ideas of socialism and revolution, in much of the Arab world”.
+The historian Adeed Dawisha observes the decline in Arab nationalism's popularity was, in part, due to the elimination of many of the political factors that stoked nationalist passion in the Arab world during the 1950s and early 1960s, while Fred Halliday cites the “failure of the secular state, in its economic, social, and state-building roles, as well as in foreign policies, that led to the rejection of nationalism, and associated ideas of socialism and revolution, in much of the Arab world”.
+In his 1905 book Awakening of the Arab Nation, Naguib Azoury predicted an inevitable clash between Arab nationalism and Zionism that would result in the defeat of one or the other.
+This prediction proved largely correct in 1967, when the Six-Day War when hopes for a pan-Arab state became fractured and Arab leaders shifted their focus to recovering territories captured by Israel in the war.